tgbot-collection/ytdlbot/README.md

 ## Heroku

 Use the button above!
-It should work like a magic.
+It should work like a magic but with limited functionalities.

-## Normal
+## Run natively on your machine

 1. clone code
 2. install ffmpeg
 3. install Python 3.6+
 4. pip3 install -r requirements.txt
 5. set environment variables `TOKEN`, `APP_ID` and `APP_HASH`, and more if you like.
-6. `python3 ytdl.py`
+6. `python3 ytdl_bot.py`

-## Simple one line docker
+## Docker

 Some functions, such as VIP, ping will be disabled.